Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

-as the $i$-th (motivic) homology of the punctured tubular neighborhood of $(X,D)$.
-When $X$ is in addition proper over $K$, this is the homology of the boundary motive of $(X-D)$ (see \Cref{ex:realization} and \Cref{prop:basic_comput_thp-infty}), or the \emph{motivic homology at infinity}
+as the $n$-th (motivic) homology of the punctured tubular neighborhood of $(X,D)$.
+When $X$ is proper over $k$, this is the homology of the boundary motive of $(X-D)$ (see \Cref{ex:realization} and \Cref{prop:basic_comput_thp-infty}), or the \emph{(motivic) homology at infinity}